newsdev/ai2html/examples.md

 ## SVG artboards

 Instead of PNG and JPG, **ai2html** can use SVG for artboard images, too.
 This makes most sense when you don't have raster layers in your Illustrator file.
-To activate, simply change `image_format` to `svg` in your settings block.
+To activate, simply change the settings block to `image_format:svg`.

 {% include svg.html %}